ShanuDey/task-management-ui/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+You can override API url with REACT_APP_API_URI environment variable in local development.

 ### `npm run build`